syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 N> Script manager (<ej-script-manager/>) must be defined at the bottom of the *_Layout.cshtml* page.

 ### References
-We have added the following packages for ReportViewer,
+You should add the following packages for the report viewer:

-    * **Syncfusion.EJ** - It is required for to build the ReportViewer controls with Tag helper.
+    * **Syncfusion.EJ**: Builds the report viewer controls with the tag helper.
-    * **Syncfusion.EJ.ASPNET.Core** - It is required for to build the ReportViewer controls with Tag helper.
+    * **Syncfusion.EJ.ASPNET.Core**: Builds the report viewer controls with the tag helper.
-    * **Syncfusion.EJ.ReportViewer.ASPNET.Core** - It is required to build the server side implementations.
+    * **Syncfusion.EJ.ReportViewer.ASPNET.Core**: Builds the server-side implementations.
-    * **Syncfusion.Report.NETStandard** - It is base library for **Syncfusion.EJ.ReportViewer.ASPNET.Core**  package.
+    * **Syncfusion.Report.NETStandard**: It is a base library for the **Syncfusion.EJ.ReportViewer.ASPNET.Core**  package.
-    * **Syncfusion.Compression.NETStandard** - It is required to support the export the report with PDF, Word and Excel.
+    * **Syncfusion.Compression.NETStandard**: Supports for exporting the report to PDF, Microsoft Word, and Microsoft Excel format.
-    * **Syncfusion.Pdf.NETStandard** - It is required to support the export the report with PDF.
+    * **Syncfusion.Pdf.NETStandard**: Supports for exporting the report to a PDF.
-    * **Syncfusion.DocIO.NETStandard** - It is required to support the export the report with Word.
+    * **Syncfusion.DocIO.NETStandard**: Supports for exporting the report to a Word.
-    * **Syncfusion.XlsIO.NETStandard** - It is required to support the export the report with Excel.
+    * **Syncfusion.XlsIO.NETStandard**: Supports for exporting the report to an Excel.
-    * **Syncfusion.OfficeChart.NETStandard** - It is base library of **Syncfusion.XlsIO.NETStandard** package.
+    * **Syncfusion.OfficeChart.NETStandard**: It is a base library of the **Syncfusion.XlsIO.NETStandard** package.
-    * **System.Data.SqlClient** - It is required render the report if has the Report need to get the data from SQL Server and  the package version should  be higher of 4.1.0.
-This is an optional package for ReportViewer.
+    * **System.Data.SqlClient**: Renders the report to get the data from SQL Server if required.
+The package version should be higher of 4.1.0 and this is an optional package for the report viewer.
-    * **Newtonsoft.Json** - It is used to send to serialize and deserializethe data for report viewer client.
-It is maniotry  package for Report and package version should higher of 10.0.1 for NET Core 2.0 for other that should be higher of 9.0.1.
+    * **Newtonsoft.Json**: Serializes and deserializes the data for report viewer client.
+It is a manditory package for the report, and the package version should be higher of 10.0.1 for NET Core 2.0 and others should be higher of 9.0.1.

-Find the package details in below table what need to be chosen based on application Target Framework,
+Find the package details in the following table, which is to be chosen based on the application target framework:

 <table>
 <tr>